freethenation/rabbit-qps-exchange/README.md

 # Rabbit QPS Exchange

 Rabbit has no built in mechanism to limit the number of messages consumed per second.
-If a burst of messages are published workers can quickly overload other internal or external services.
+If a burst of messages are published, workers can quickly overload other internal or external services.
 This project is a simple node.js script which adds a way to limit consumption to rabbit.

 Some example use cases:

 * Limit calls to an external service which limits QPS (queries per second)
 * Rate limit individual users without having to manage a queue per user. *Rabbit QPS Exchange will manage these queues for you.*
-* Easier rate limiting for 3rd party API's which are often rate limit on a per user basis.
+* Easier rate limiting for 3rd party APIs which are often rate limit on a per user basis.
-* Batch together messages for database performance or API's which provide batch operations.
+* Batch together messages for database performance or APIs which provide batch operations.
 * Easily add rate limiting to an existing project.
 Simply publish to a different exchange and add a few rabbit message headers.

 ## Basic Usage